Elizabeth Woodville, The White Queen

 Elizabeth was enormously resented by the established nobility at court.
 Her popularity was not helped by her ambitious relatives.
 Elizabeth had five brothers and seven unmarried sisters, not to mention her two previous children by John Grey. and one by one advantageous marriages were found for them.
 The Woodville family gained enormous influence and were granted large estates in Wales.

 Predictably, the more the Woodvilles gained influence, and the more Edward relied on his wife's family, the greater was the resentment against them, and against the queen.
 Did she deserve this unpopularity?
-Did she, as her enemies suggestd, unduly use her influence with Edward to advance her own family?
-Well, of course she did, but so, too, did all the other noble families at court.
+Did she, as her enemies suggested, unduly use her influence with Edward to advance her own family?
+Well, of course, she did, but so, too, did all the other noble families at court.
 It probably upset the nobility more that her influence lessened their own.

 In 1483 Edward died, at the comparatively young age of 40.
 Critical chroniclers of the day were quick to attribute his death to a dissolute life, and they may not have been wrong.
 But her husband's death left Elizabeth and her two sons in trouble.
 Edward's authority had rested in the support of a small group of influential nobles, but in the course of gaining their support he had managed to alienate almost everyone else.
 The stability of Edward's reign came tumbling down like a deck of cards in a high wind.